 Benefits & ServicesOur goal is to help you maintain good health.
-That is why Banner – University Family Care/ACC (B – UFC/ACC) offers our members a variety of benefits & services.
+That is why Banner – University Family Care/ACC (B – UFC/ACC) offers our members a variety of benefits and services.

 Disease Management is another service offered at no cost to B – UFC/ACC members.
-If you have a health problem such as diabetes or asthma, or if you are looking for ways to stay healthy, our For more information, please call and ask about Case Management at (800) 582-8686 TTY, users call 711.
+If you have a health problem such as diabetes or asthma, or are looking for ways to stay healthy, for more information, please call and ask about Case Management at (800) 582-8686, TTY 711.

 B – UFC/ACC members ages 20 and younger are assigned to a Dental Home, also known as a Primary Dental Provider (PDP).
 A Dental Home is a dentist's office that is visited every six months for a check-up.

 All dental health checkups, cleanings and treatments are covered for B – UFC/ACC members ages 20 and younger.